Three easy ways to lose your job with no compensation whatsoever

-First, the most common situation is when the employee voluntarily resigns from their job.
+First, the most common situation is when you voluntarily resigns from your job.
 When an employee quits, the employer has no obligation to provide them with a severance package.
 In fact, on the contrary, it is typically the obligation of the departing employee to provide fair notice to the employer.
 It is common, however, for that notice to be fairly short.
 Nevertheless, departing employees choosing to resign their employment ought to consider what fair notice to their employer might be.
 Leaving a former boss in the lurch is not only unprofessional, but it can also hurt your career in the long run.

 Norman Grosman tackles your employment law dilemmas regularly on Workopolis.
 More information about him and his legal services can be found on his website grosman.com